HackYourFuture/study/software-development/SDLC.md

 Questions typically answered in this phase are.

 -	What tool or technology is most suited for the job:<br/>
-    o	Does the system needs to be high available<br/>
+    o	Does the system need to be high available<br/>
-    o	Will there be a high load on the system (a lot of concurrent user)?<br/>
+    o	Will there be a high load on the system (a lot of concurrent users)?<br/>
     o	What data storage do we need to select<br/>
 -	What tools do we have available in the company<br/>
     o	Some tools (like databases) come with high licenses costs<br/>